emissary-ingress/emissary/BUILDING.md

        commit those changes when you commit the change to `ENVOY_COMMIT`.

+ 11. Finally update: `ARG envoy=` in builder/Dockerfile to point to the new docker image that you just pushed.

 Updating the Test Services
 --------------------------

 When running the tests, Ambassador relies on several different backend test services.
 These all live in the `test-services` directory, and can be rebuild with

 ```
 make test-services